How to Answer “Tell Me About Yourself” in an Interview (with Sample Answers)

 3. Keep It Professional

-- Sharing personal information isn’t all bad if it relates to the role, but it’s best for you to keep the answer related to your career.
+• Sharing personal information isn’t all bad if it relates to the role, but you should keep the answer related to your career.

 4. Get Passionate About Your Answer